Geeksltd/Olive/Olive/Utilities/Readme.md

 ---

 ## CachedValue
-CachedValue is a static class that is use for store value types in cache.
+CachedValue is a static class that is used for storing value types in cache.

 ## Config
 Config is a class for changing connection string in app.config .